 This is quite simple, but very important: Try to keep the horizon straight when you are taking landscape pictures.
 You don’t want people to get seasick when they’re looking through your pictures, do you?

-5. Be familiar with your gear
+5. Be familiar with your camera

 All told, next time you go to the mountains just go out, try everything you have in mind and most important of all, have fun.
 But don’t stick all the time to these tips, sometimes the best rule is to break the rules!